CURENT/dime/docs/source/api/matlab.rst

 MATLAB API Reference
 ====================

-``dime(protocol, varargin)`` Creates a new DiME instance using the specified protocol.
-``delete(obj)`` Deletes a DiME instance and performs cleanup on the connection.
-``dime.join(varargin)`` Instructs the DiME server to add the client to the specified groups.

 ------------------------
 dime(protocol, varargin)
 ------------------------
-Creates a new DiME instance using the specified protocol.
+Creates a new DiME instance using the specified protocol:

+    Parameters:

+        ``protocol``: *string ('ipc' or 'tcp')*
+            The chosen protocol.
+Must either be 'ipc' or 'tpc'

+        ``varargin``: *string or string, integer*
+            Additional parameters.
+Varies based on teh protocol chosen.

+    Returns:

+        **dime**
+            The newly created DiME object.

 -----------
 delete(obj)